hercules-ci/blog.hercules-ci.com/_posts/2019-04-30-sprint-2-report.md

 ## Precise derivations

-Agent 0.2 will communicate the whole derivation tree to our service, which allows us to traverse the derivation tree and dispatch each derivation to multiple agents.
+Agent 0.2 will communicate the structure of the derivation closure to the service, which allows us to traverse the derivation tree and dispatch each derivation to multiple agents.

 Neither source or binary data used by Nix on the agent is ever sent to the service.

-Note that we haven't **yet** released [agent 0.2](https://github.com/hercules-ci/hercules-ci-agent/releases) as we're still doing testing and UI improvements.
+We will [release](https://github.com/hercules-ci/hercules-ci-agent/releases) agent 0.2 after more testing and UI improvements. as we're still doing testing and UI improvements.

 ## Git-rich metadata

-Each job now includesa a branch name, commit message and the committer:
+Each job now includes a branch name, commit message and the committer:

 ![Job rich metadata](/images/sprint_2_git_rich.png)